rmbeddor14/AGIHouse_CloneMe/README.md

 but that keeps it in the foreground so put it in the background with `ps aux | grep uvicorn` check to see the PID
 `kill <PID>`

+ ## Vibe Coded InWorld

+ - audi from inworld taught me how to vibe code inworld graph with cursor - worked great!
+ - first is a test